wdk-docs/node-config-docs/Common-Usage.md

 ```
 var dbHost = config.get('dbConfig.host');
 ```
 This gives you a fail-fast system if (when?) someone screws up your configuration files - it's more common than you'd think.
-It will also make the configuration object immutable after the first call to `get()`.
+It will also make the configuration object immutable during the first call to `get()`.

 If a configuration file does not contain a value for a given property, ```get()``` will throw an exception.
 Note that ```null``` is an _acceptable_ value, and will not throw an exception when it would be returned by ```get()```.
 Get will also throw an exception if the parameter passed in to get is ```null``` or ```undefined```.